-Apollo – the industries most awarded marine stereo – has proved a game-changer, transforming the concept of onboard entertainment.
-Standout features include its built-in WiFi streaming to connect multiple Apollo stereos to play in sync; Digital Signal Processing to deliver distortion free audio, system protection and a technically superior listening experience; Apple Airplay enabling the user to stream high-quality audio directly from their favourite apps without introducing compresion; its PartyBus mode, Smartphone updates, and a host of other features providing unrivalled functionality in a package that looks great on the dashboard too.
+Apollo – the industry's most awarded marine stereo – has proved a game-changer, transforming the concept of onboard entertainment.
+Standout features include its built-in Wi-Fi audio streaming for higher quality audio with a faster data transfer rate than Blutooth®; Digital Signal Processing to deliver distortion free audio, system protection and a technically superior listening experience; Apple AirPlay 2® enabling the user to stream seamlessly high-quality audio to multiple Apollo Series stereos, and control the volume individually or globally, PartyBus™ mode to connect multiple Apollo Series stereos to play in sync, with the option to Party Mode or Personal Mode, over-the-air software updates, Fusion-Link integration, and a host of other features providing unrivalled functionality in a package that looks great on the dashboard too.

-”The R&D process actually starts in the field… getting to know your customers, OEMs and seeing first-hand what their problems are.”
+”The R&D process actually starts in the field… getting to know your customers, OEMs, and seeing first-hand what their problems are.”

-Chris Baird, Managing Director, Fusion
+Peter Edwards, Managing Director, Fusion

 Since those early days, Fusion and now its parent, Garmin, has spent millions of dollars on product development, engineering, testing, manufacturing and marketing.
 Fusion may be in the entertainment business, but sweating the details and putting in serious legwork to understand the needs and desires of clients is fundamental to the company ethos.

-Fusion’s ability to join the dots and come up with something truly innovative when it comes to user experience may in part be down, Baird believes, to geography.
+Fusion’s ability to join the dots and come up with something truly innovative when it comes to user experience may in part be down, Edwards believes, to geography.
 “New Zealanders and people that move to New Zealand seem to have a different view on the world and can think outside the box,” he says.
-In the end, says Baird, “you need brilliant people to be successful in our market.
+In the end, says Edwards, “you need brilliant people to be successful in our market.
 We give our teams plenty of rope and luckily most times they don’t strangle themselves but excel!”

 They also have that knack for knowing how to enjoy themselves, a trait not to be underestimated in the entertainment business.
 Fusion employees put themselves and their experiences into the product – Apollo bears testimony to that.

-Interestingly, where automotive trends might inform much of what the marine does and aspires to, Fusion says it takes little influence from that sector – before Fusion, ‘marine audio’ often simply meant marinising car sound systems.
+Interestingly, where automotive trends might inform much of what marine does and aspires to, Fusion says it takes little influence from that sector – before Fusion, ‘marine audio’ often simply meant marinising car sound systems.
 “To be honest, we try to not take notice of that market.
 People that go boating are doing this because it is a sport, passion or for just plainly having a good time.
 This is why marine entertainment is so important for our customers and why we are always busy at boat shows.
 People want to get on the water and forget their day-to-day stresses and problems.
 What better way is there than just enjoying your favourite music out on the water?”

 There have been learning curves too.
-“Speed to market is still the most frustrating area of our business, but Garmin has added a much more stringent testing regime,” Baird admits, “that has added another level to our products and this ultimately is the right thing to do.”
+“Speed to market is still the most frustrating area of our business, but Garmin has added a much more stringent testing regime,” Edwards admits, “that has added another level to our products and this ultimately is the right thing to do.”